ispras/pu4spark/README.md

 ## Linking

+The library is published into Maven central and JCenter.
-Add `jcenter` to repositories, then add the following to dependencies:
+Add the following lines depending on your build system.

 ### Gradle